 We love working with companies and organizations of all sizes and in all areas of the diabetes field.
 Supporting a wide range of stakeholders, from the smallest start-up to the largest pharmaceutical company, is important to us, because we want to help drive innovation and access, and to increase patient choice.

 You can be sure that data security and privacy is built into every step of our research process.
-We are GDPR and HIPAA compliant, experienced in pharmacovigilance and adverse event reporting, and comfortable working with legal and regulatory departments to ensure that our clients’ needs are met.
+We are GDPR-compliant, experienced in pharmacovigilance and adverse event reporting, and comfortable working with legal and regulatory departments to ensure that our clients’ needs are met.

 dQ&A is proud to financially support 38 diabetes non-profits in 9 countries through our work.